abdulraufdeho/rss-feed-scraper/README.md

 #### Python code example

-The example below illustrates how you can get HTML of RSS Feed page.
+The example below illustrates how you can get HTML of a RSS Feed page.

 ```python
 import requests